Auditory Processing Disorder

 Health Fund: Check with your Health Fund if you have audiology cover and at what level, as APD appointments may be covered under your policy.
 Rebate to be claimed by you from your Health Fund.

-Second appointment, 90 minutes, booked in the morning only.
+Second appointment, 90 minutes, booked as a 9 or 9.30am appt only.
 Intermittent breaks are provided to ensure the child remains alert and energised.

 $750.00, payment at appointment.